kmudrick/io-ts-openapi/README.md

-# io-ts-openapi
+# @kmudrick/io-ts-openapi

-> Generates typescript io-ts codecs from the models of an OpenAPI Spec
+Generates typescript io-ts codecs from the models of an OpenAPI Spec

 ## Background